-The Video Animations on Teaching and Learning with Intangible Cultural Heritage in Asia and the Pacific developed by UNESCO Bangkok presents a set of 6 short films that discuss the relevance of Living Heritage in Education and school curriculum.
+The Video Animations on Teaching and Learning with Intangible Cultural Heritage in Asia and the Pacific developed by UNESCO Bangkok presents a set of 6 short films that discuss the relevance of bringing living heritage into education and school curricula.

-Living heritage is all around us and bringing it to school teaching will enhance education quality, enliven the experiences of students and teachers, and contribute to keeping this heritage alive for current and future generations.
-The video series also states that —Whoever you are — teacher, school director, student, parent, heritage practitioner — you have a vital role to play in this process.
+Living heritage is all around us, and bringing it to school teaching will enhance quality education, enliven the experiences of students and teachers, and contribute to keeping this heritage alive for current and future generations.
+The video series also states that —whoever you are — a teacher, a school director, a student, a parent, a heritage practitioner — you have a vital role to play in this process.

-Check out the animation series to learn more!
+Check out the full animation series to learn more!

-This Series is also available in languages like Chinese, English, Japanese, Khmer, Korean, Lao, Mongolian, Burmese, Nepali, Russian and Thai.
+This Series is available in Chinese, English, Japanese, Khmer, Korean, Lao, Mongolian, Burmese, Nepali, Russian and Thai.

 Episode 1: What is teaching with living heritage in schools?